Byzantine-Robust Federated Learning with Learnable Aggregation Weights: Numerical Study

 A defining strength of FedLAW is its stability.
 Whereas competing defenses degrade sharply, FedLAW’s accuracy remains notably consistent across attacker fractions, exhibiting graceful degradation.
 This robustness stems from a two-pronged design: it (i) identifies and removes malicious clients and (ii) adaptively reweights the remaining honest updates.
 Unlike traditional approaches that revert to uniform weights after filtering suspected clients, FedLAW continuously learns optimal weights, enhancing both robustness and representational fairness.

 \textbf{Results on CIFAR10 (see Figure~\ref{fig:attack-plots-merged}.b and Table \ref{tab:merged_attack_clean_cifar10}):} The more complex CIFAR10 dataset presents additional challenges due to its higher dimensionality and visual diversity.
 Nevertheless, FedLAW consistently shows strong resilience across all attack types and configurations.
 Under label flipping with \(q=0.6\) and \(40\%\) adversaries, FedLAW reaches \(70.5\%\) accuracy, an \(+8.3\) percentage-point gain over the best baseline (Bulyan at \(62.2\%\)).
 For inverse-gradient attacks with \(q=0.9\) and \(40\%\) adversaries, it delivers a \(+3.1\) percentage-point improvement over the best baseline (\(59.38\%\) vs.\ \(56.24\%\)), while RFA and CClip variants diverge.
 In the challenging Double attack, FedLAW delivers the best results among state-of-the-art methods.
 Likewise, in Lie Attack, FedLAW performs on par with the strongest baselines, while substantially outperforming many others that suffer severe accuracy degradation.
 A key observation is the rapid convergence of the weights.
-In our experiments, the weights $\wb$ typically stabilize within the first 20 rounds, after which further updates have negligible effect.
+The weights $\wb$ typically stabilize within the first 20 rounds, after which further updates have negligible effect.